lakshminarayana8522/Advanced-C/BinaryTree/README.md

 <h2>tree.c</h2>
-This file contains the program to execute the binary tree. --<code href="https://github.com/lakshminarayana8522/Advanced-C/tree/main/BinaryTree/tree.c">
+This file contains the program to execute the binary tree. --<a href="https://github.com/lakshminarayana8522/Advanced-C/tree/main/BinaryTree/tree.c">code</a>